Silently set “Outlook On The Web” / “Outlook New” signatures when the signature content changes or every 8 hours.

 Grant the required permissions to the Managed Identity.

-- Install the Microsoft Graph SDK if you have not done so before.
-That happens by executing the following PowerShell command as an administrator:
+- Install the Microsoft Graph SDK if you haven’t already done so.
+That happens by executing the following PowerShell command :

 $resourceId = (Get-MgServicePrincipal -Filter "AppId eq '00000002-0000-0ff1-ce00-000000000000'").Id